 For someone like me who can’t imagine spending my days indoors, San Diego’s an awesome place to be.
 With the Pacific on one side and the mountains on the other, it’s like the elements conspired to create a picture-perfect coastal city.
-This paradisiacal harbor is known as the birthplace of skateboarding, home to some of America’s best surf spots, and a rock climber’s granite oasis; I have everything I love in one place.
+As the birthplace of skateboarding, home to some of America’s best surf spots, and an underrated granite oasis for outdoor rock climbing, I have everything I love right here!

 Pros and Cons of Rock Climbing in San Diego